shanemileham/levelupmylife/_content/personal-development/personal-branding.md

 ### Market
 _Decide how your brand will be a business_
-- Audience
+- **Audience**
-  - Describe a die-hard fan
+  - Describe a die-hard fan.
 Why does he/she care about what you have to say?
 Age?
 Interests?
 Gender?
 Occupation?
 Education?
 Anything else that makes them unique?
-What type of relationship would you like to have with your audience?
+  - What type of relationship would you like to have with your audience?

-- Competitors
+- **Competitors**
+  - Who else has a similar mission?
+  - How are they executing on their personal brand?
+  - What do you like about their approach?
+What would you change?
-- Differentiation
+- **Differentiation**
   - What are your hidden passions and interests that you don’t openly talk about in a professional setting?
+  - What makes you different than the other people with a similar mission?
-- Qualities/Benefits (elevator pitch)
+- **Qualities/Benefits**
+  - Write an elevator pitch for yourself.
+Make sure to include (either explicitly or implicitly) your mission, goal, and values.
+Bonus points if you tell part of a story.

 ### Branding Guide